 Loyola values a coeducational and a diverse student body, fostering this through its scholarship and financial assistance programs and its nondiscriminatory policy: Loyola School admits students of any race, color, national or ethnic origin, or religion to the rights, privileges, programs, and activities generally accorded or made available to students at the School.
 It does not discriminate on the basis of race, color, national or ethnic origin, or religion in the administration of its educational policies, admissions policies, scholarship programs, and athletic and other school administered programs.

-Loyola is accredited by the Board of Regents of the University of the State of New York, the Middle States Association of Colleges and Schools, and the New York State Association of Independent Schools.
+Loyola is accredited by the Board of Regents of the University of the State of New York and the New York State Association of Independent Schools.
 Loyola is a member of the New York State Association of Independent Schools, the Jesuit Secondary Education Association, the National Association of Independent Schools, and the National Catholic Educational Association.